 VEA – Vanguard FTSE Developed Markets ETF

-Investors seeking to only invest in developed markets will enjoy the Vanguard FTSE Developed Markets ETF (VEA).
+Investors seeking to only invest in Developed Markets outside the U.S. will enjoy the Vanguard FTSE Developed Markets ETF (VEA).
 This fund seeks to track the FTSE Developed All Cap ex US Index.
 It has over $120 billion in assets, over 4,010 holdings, and an expense ratio of only 0.05%.

 Best International Bond ETFs

 Below we'll check out a few of the best international bond ETFs.

 BNDX – Vanguard Total International Bond ETF

 The Vanguard Total International Bond ETF (BNDX) provides broad, USD-hedged diversification across the entire foreign bond market.
 The fund has over $150 billion in assets, an average maturity of about 10 years, and an expense ratio of 0.07%.